JordanJefferson/osticket-prereqs/README.md

 right click on "Unnamed" and create a new database called "osTicket"

 (23) Finish osTicket installation
 Go back to osTicket browser and fill out "Database Settings" portion
+click "Install Now"